logo

 How to Become a Substitute Teacher with the New York City School District

-To become a substitute teacher, the principal of the school where you wish to work must nominate you to the New York City Department of Education via an online application; therefore, you will need to contact the school directly to express your interest.
-To become a substitute teacher in NYC, you need to have a bachelor’s degree, English proficiency, and the legal ability to work in the US and will be asked to fill out an online application form.
+To become a substitute teacher, the principal of the school where you wish to work must nominate you to the NYDOE via an online application; therefore, you should contact the school directly to express your interest.
+To become a substitute teacher in NYC, you need to have a bachelor’s degree, English proficiency, and the legal ability to work in the US.
 If you already have a regular teaching certificate, you may be issued an additional Per Diem Teaching Certificate that allows you to work as a substitute teacher in any school in the state.

 Private and Charter School Teacher Requirements in New York City

 Private and charter schools in NYC have individualized requirements for teacher applicants.
-In most cases, you will need at least a bachelor’s degree and some experience working with children to be eligible, although a master’s degree, teaching experience, or state certification will significantly improve your chances of finding a job in this type of school.
+Most schools require at least a bachelor’s degree and some experience working with children to be eligible, although a master’s degree, teaching experience, or state certification will significantly improve your chances of finding a job in this type of school.
 Private and charter schools operate independently of the public school system, although charter schools receive public funding.
 If you are interested in teaching jobs in these types of schools, contact individual schools directly for information on hiring requirements.

 The Largest K-12 Schools in New York City